 Now that you’ve hung up your breast-pumping boots, what do you do with the pump?
 Breast pumps are expensive, so it’d be a shame for them to find their final resting place in a landfill.

-So what can you do with it then?
-If you’re thinking about expanding your family in the near future, you can put in storage.
+So what can you do with it?
+If you’re thinking about expanding your family in the near future, you can put it in storage.
 As long as it’s in good working condition, it should be able to serve you when the time comes.

 Where does that leave those of us who are done having babies?
 Well, you can shove it into a corner somewhere — or you can find a better use for it.

-In this article, we’ll be sharing some of the ways you can dispose of your used breast pump.
-However, what you choose to do with it is entirely up to you.
+In this article, we’ll share some ways to dispose of your used breast pump.

-Breast pumps come in a variety of shapes, capacities, and prices, but there are really two major differences to look out for.
-The pump will either be a closed system breast pump or an open-system breast pump.
+Breast pumps come in a variety of shapes, capacities, and prices, but there are two significant differences to look out for.
+The pump will either be a closed-system breast pump or an open-system breast pump.

-These differences will determine what you’re able to do with your pump once you’re done using it.
+These differences will determine what you can do with your pump once you’re done using it.